melvinlee/lambda-cp-asg/README.md

 $ serverless deploy
 ```

-### How to schedule event
+### Trigger

-Simple add or remove cloudwatch schedule event to the function with the required parameters such as: `AsgGroupName`, `MinSize` and `DesiredCapacity`
+Simple add or remove cloudwatch schedule event in the serverless.yml with the required parameters: `AsgGroupName`, `MinSize` and `DesiredCapacity`

+For example:

 ```yml
 functions: